Atlanta, GA

 I took a break from social media to process this trauma and strategize for the future.
 The outcome was to focus on building up my community and continue to educate myself and others.
 As part of my renewed business plan, I decided to start supplying, aggressively supporting, and spreading my knowledge of Black-owned spirit brands.

-This guide features Black-owned vodka, whiskey, bourbon, rum, tequila and gin brands sold in the United States with links to their websites.
+In this post, we feature Black-owned vodka, whiskey, bourbon, rum, tequila and gin brands sold in the United States.
+Let's dive in!

 Vanessa Braxton, the founder and a Brooklyn native, is the first African-American woman to own and operate a vodka brand that is nationally distributed in the United States.